Watchmaker Staking Tool Sets

 I use preowned watch tools.
 Hopefully, this information will help watchmakers and collectors identify their holdings.

-Kendrick & Davis referred to their first staking set as No. 5.
-It came with 32 punches and 8 stumps, and they wrote in their catalog that the 5 and 5B were the same as the Hall Staking Tool.
+Kendrick & Davis referred to their first staking set as No. 5 and it came with 32 punches and 8 stumps, which they wrote about in their catalog and said that the 5 and 5B were the same as the Hall Staking Tool.
 It did not have a die binding mechanism or the sustaining friction sleeve.

-This organization produced a second model known as the “New Design”.
-The new design staking frame came in five configurations.
+K & D produced a second model known as the “New Design” but the new design came in five configurations.
+They included the following:

 No. 12 100 punches, 24 stumps